 8. If you had a restaurant what kind of food would you serve?

-Running a restaurant is hard, and as a business then fine dining is especially difficult to make money from.
+Running a restaurant is hard, and fine dining is a difficult business to make money from.
 I think a high end pizzeria would be a safer bet as a profitable business.

 9. Do you think that restaurateurs are scared of you?